 What makes DeepL special:

-The new DeepL Agent feature is a game-changer.
+The new DeepL Agent feature is a major upgrade.
 Instead of just translating text, it acts as an AI coworker that understands context, maintains brand voice, and can even suggest improvements to your source content.
-I tested it on a product launch campaign, and it caught inconsistencies in the English source material before translation.
+Users report that it catches inconsistencies in English source material before translation even begins.

 DeepL currently supports 37 languages officially, with over 100 in beta testing.
 The focus is on quality over quantity.
 European languages (German, French, Spanish, Italian) are exceptional, with nuance and idiom handling that feels natural.
 Asian languages like Japanese and Chinese are strong but not quite at the same level.